atomisthq/docs/docs/rug/rug-archive.md

   reviewers/
   executors/
   templates/
-.provenance.txt
+.atomist.yml
 ```

 The `README.md` is a standard project README file.
 The
-`provenance.txt` file provides information on what Rugs have operated
+`atomist.yml` file provides information on what Rugs have operated
 on the repo.
 The contents of the `.atomist` directory are described
 in the next section.